michaelkozin/quote-machine/README.md

 # Quote Machine

-A random quote program written with react and redux for the first "Free Code Camp" challenge on the subject of "Front-end libraries"
+A random quote generator program with genre selection option written with react and redux.